icecube/icetray-public/icetray/resources/docs/icetray_quick_reference.rst

 Every time you see a frame name, all values get merged into subsequent frames until you see that frame name again.

+Details for advanced frame mixing can be found :ref:`here <frame-mixing-details>`.

 I3Frame::merge
 ^^^^^^^^^^^^^^